 - Signaling and Traffic Analysis - PacketScan™ - an All-IP Analyzer can be configured on a remote system for capturing all signaling - SIGTRAN, MEGACO, SIP and RTP Traffic in real-time.
 Similarly, an SS7/ISDN Analyzer over TDM can be configured on a remote system for capturing all SS7/ISDN signaling and bearer traffic.
 An ATM Analyzer/PPP Analyzer can capture, analyze, and monitor frames over T3E3 / Optical network.

 2-Wire/4-Wire Analog MAPS™ APS (24, 48, 96, and 192-Port) Solution

 MAPS™ APS is the compact high-capacity Analog 2-wire Bulk Call Generator that supports up to 96 independent FXO ports per 1U Server and APSCB-96.
 More capacity can be achieved by simply scaling the system with a 4U MAPS™ APS Server sporting 2 Octal T1 E1 Cards which can then support up to 384 analog ports.

 Each of the analog ports serves as an independent analog telephone, which can be individually configured and activated for various telephony tasks.
 The calls can be monitored and recorded for voice quality analysis.
 The system is used to test Media Gateways, Central Office (CO), PBX, ATAs, and other telecommunications equipment on the analog side, which provide local loop interfaces.

 Simulated SG, MG and MGC

-- Media Gateway Emulation - MAPS™ MEGACO or MAPS™ MGCP can be configured with T1 E1 trunks to simulate a Trunking Media Gateway.
-Megaco signaling to/from a Media Gateway Controller is used to establish TDM to RTP connections and vice versa.
+- Media Gateway Emulation - MAPS™ MEGACO or MAPS™ MGCP can be configured with T1 E1 trunks to emulate a Trunking Media Gateway.
+MEGACO signaling to/from a Media Gateway Controller is used to establish TDM to RTP connections and vice versa.
 All standard Codec supported.